Leadership Case Study:

 1. Backlog & Forecast Screening

-- Close coordination with customers to eliminate phantom demand and duplicates
+- Close coordination with customers to identify and eliminate non-committed demand.

-- Clear communication of “No Cancel / No Reschedule” (NCNR) supplier terms
+- Clear communication of “No Cancel / No Reschedule” (NCNR) terms

 2. Shortage Steering & Escalation Process

-- Structured evaluation of lead times, confirmed quantities, and supplier responsiveness
+- Structured evaluation of lead times and confirmed quantities

 3. KPI-Based Management & Early Warning Systems